YOUR STORY BEGINS WITH A MILESTONE

 Difficulty: High Itinerary

-Day 1: 12:00 Meeting at La Rioja Airport.
-Transfer to Fiambala, 273 km, approximately 3:30 hours.
-We'll obtain the permits and continue to the Cortaderas Hotel, located at 3,300 meters (97 km, an additional 1 hour of travel).
-Overnight at the hotel, with rooms to share for up to 4 people.
+Day 1: 12:00 Meeting at La Rioja Airport, Transfer to Fiambala 273 km, approx. 3:30 hrs.
+We obtain the necessary permits and continue to the Cortaderas Hotel located at 3300 meters (97 km, 1 more hour of travel).
+Overnight at the hotel, shared rooms for up to 4 people.

-Day 2: Ascent to Pastos Amarillos Hill (4,100 m), a 4- to 6-hour trek.
-Overnight at a hotel.
-Rooms can be shared for up to 4 people.
-Day 3: Transfer to Las Grutas (4,100 m), a day of relaxation and acclimatization.
-Overnight in a tent or shelter without services.
+Day 2: Ascent to Pastos Amarillos Hill (4100 m), a 4-6 hour trek.
+Overnight in a hotel.
+Shared rooms for up to 4 people.
+Day 3: Transfer to Las Grutas (4100 m), a day for relaxation and acclimatization.
+Overnight in a tent or refuge without services.

-Day 4: Ascent to the Falso Morocho volcano (4,500 m).
-Overnight in a tent or shelter without services.
+Day 4: Ascent to the Falso Morocho volcano 4500 meters.
+Night in tent or refuge without services.

-Day 5: Ascent to Bertrand Volcano at 5,200 meters.
-Overnight in a tent or shelter without services.
+Day 5: Ascent to Bertrand Volcano (5200 meters).
+Overnight in a tent or refuge without facilities.
 Day 6: Day of total relaxation.
-Those who wish can spend time relaxing in a hot spring at 4,200 meters.
-Overnight in a tent or shelter without services.
+Those who wish can spend time relaxing, bathing in a hot spring at 4200 meters.
+Overnight in a tent or refuge without facilities.

-Day 7: We travel from Las Grutas to the base of Mount San Francisco at 4,800 meters above sea level.
+Day 7: We travel from Las Grutas to the base of San Francisco Volcano at 4800 meters above sea level.
 From there, we begin our ascent to the summit.
 Descent.
-Transfer to Las Grutas.
-If we arrive before customs closes, we continue to the Cortaderas Hotel.
-Otherwise, we will sleep at Las Grutas again.
+Transfer back to Las Grutas.
+If we arrive before the border crossing closes, we continue to the Cortaderas Hotel; otherwise, we will spend the night in Las Grutas again.

-Day 8: Transfer from the Cortaderas Hotel to La Rioja Airport, arriving around 2:00 PM or earlier.
-End of service.
+Day 8: Transfer from the Cortaderas hotel to La Rioja airport, arriving around 2 pm or earlier.
+End of services.

 Dates: